Big Line Bundles over Arithmetic Varieties: Introduction

 \section{Introduction}

-In this paper, we prove a bigness theorem (Theorem \ref{main}) in the setting of Arakelov theory, which is an arithmetic analogue of a classical theorem of Siu.
+In this paper, we prove a bigness theorem (Theorem \ref{main}) in the setting of Arakelov theory as an arithmetic analogue of a classical theorem of Siu.
 It is also an extension of the arithmetic Hilbert-Samuel formula implied by the arithmetic Riemann-Roch theorem of Gillet-Soul\'e \cite{GS2} and an estimate on analytic torsions of Bismut-Vasserot \cite{BV}.
+Our treatment of arithmetic bigness is based on the theory of arithmetic ampleness by Zhang \cite{Zh1}.

 This bigness result has a lot of consequences in the equidistribution theory initiated by Szpiro-Ullmo-Zhang \cite{SUZ}.
-We will generalize to algebraic dynamical systems the archimedean equidistribution by \cite{SUZ}, the non-archimedean equidistribution by Chambert-Loir \cite{Ch1}, and the equidistribution of small subvarieties by Baker-Ih \cite{BI} and Autissier \cite{Au2}.
+We will generalize to algebraic dynamics the archimedean equidistribution by \cite{SUZ}, the non-archimedean equidistribution by Chambert-Loir \cite{Ch2}, and the equidistribution of small subvarieties by Baker-Ih \cite{BI} and Autissier \cite{Au2}.

 The equidistribution theorem in \cite{SUZ} was proved by a variational principle (cf. \cite{Ch3}), where the key is to use the arithmetic Hilbert-Samuel formula to produce small sections.
 The formula works under the assumption that the curvature of the line bundle giving the polarization is strictly positive, since any small perturbation of the line bundle still have positive curvature.
-Such an assumption is also necessary in \cite{Ch1}.
+Such an assumption is also necessary in \cite{Ch2} if the variety has dimension greater than one, while the complete result in the case of curves is obtained there by using a result of Autissier \cite{Au1} which we will recall later.

 However, in algebraic dynamics (e.g. multiplicative groups), the curvature is usually only semipositive and even a small perturbation may result in a somewhere negative curvature.
 Then the arithmetic Hilbert-Samuel is invalid in this case.
 Our bigness theorem solves this problem, since it works for negative curvatures.